brookinc/Logger/README.md

 ```

 Logger also lets you print additional information along with each message:
+- `.channel`: the channel to which the message was logged
+- `.level`: the level at which the message was logged (`verbose`, `standard`, `warning`, `error`)
 - `.time` / `.timeVerbose`: the date / time the message was logged
 - `.file` / `.fileVerbose`: the file name and line number from which the message was logged
-- `.channel`: the channel to which the message was logged
-- `.level`: the level at which the message was logged (`verbose`, `standard`, `warning`, `error`)
+- `.thread` / `.threadVerbose`: the thread from which the message was logged

 You can customize which information is printed at any time by updating `Logger.options`: